 In recent weeks I have found another error in my research.
 Fortunately, it was a family I had not previously written about.
 It is all a lesson to continue looking at sources.

 I previously wrote about the Byrd family for the 2019 prompt, “I’d Like to Meet.”
-That means I am no longer related to the person I’d like to meet.
+This new discovery means I am no longer related to the person I’d like to meet.
 (The explorer Adm.
 Richard Byrd) Do I need to remove my post?
 No, I will write a new introductory paragraph to correct the record.
 The good news is, I now have a new surname to research: Bird, and a new explorer: George Rogers Clark.

 - Blog post, Family Finds: 12; https://barblafara.com/john-rogers-12/